lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 _Prototype Gene System Features_

 1. Real-time Weather Adaptation (Needed Immediately)
-+ Feature: Integration of weather sensors and AI-driven climate control systems to adjust temperature, humidity, and lighting in real-time.
++ Feature: Integration of weather sensors and AI-driven climate control systems to adjust real-time temperature, humidity, and lighting.
-+	Timeline: Development and integration of real-time weather adaptation features should be prioritized in the initial stages of pavilion design and construction.
++	Timeline: Development and integration of real-time weather adaptation features should be prioritized in the initial pavilion design and construction stages.

 2. Sustainable Materials (Needed Immediately)
 +	Feature: Selection of recycled and sustainable materials for the pavilion's construction, including recycled steel, reclaimed wood, and eco-friendly insulation.